Neotys-Labs/Dynatrace/README.md

 | dataExchangeApiUrl   | Where the DataExchange server is located.
 Typically the NeoLoad controller |
 | dataExchangeApiKey  (Optional)  | API key of the DataExchange API |
 | proxyName (Optional) |  The name of the NeoLoad proxy to access to Dynatrace |

+## Check User Path

+This bundle does not work with Check User Path mode.
+A Bad context error should be raised.

 ## Status Codes

+* Dynatrace event
-* NL-DYNATRACE_EVENT_ACTION-01: Could not parse arguments on dynatrace event
+    * NL-DYNATRACE_EVENT_ACTION-01: Could not parse arguments
-* NL-DYNATRACE_EVENT_ACTION-02: Technical Error encouter on dynatrace event
+    * NL-DYNATRACE_EVENT_ACTION-02: Technical Error
+    * NL-DYNATRACE_EVENT_ACTION-03: Bad context
+* Dynatrace monitoring
-* NL-DYNATRACE_MONITORING_ACTION-01: Could not parse arguments on dynatrace monitoring
+    * NL-DYNATRACE_MONITORING_ACTION-01: Could not parse arguments
-* NL-DYNATRACE_MONITORING_ACTION-02: Technical Error encouter on dynatrace monitoring
+    * NL-DYNATRACE_MONITORING_ACTION-02: Technical Error
+    * NL-DYNATRACE_MONITORING_ACTION-03: Bad context